The Black Vortex: Prologue

 Star-Lord (Peter Quill) tries to avoid the Slaughter Lords and those hunting him for a bounty posted by Mister Knife, while attempting to maintain a long-distance relationship with Kitty Pryde.
-He is eventually caught by ex-Spartax warriors led by his half-sister, Victoria.
+He is eventually caught by ex-Spartax warriors led by his half-sister, Captain Victoria.
 Together they concoct a plan to turn him in on the prison planet Viderdoom, collect the bounty, and then steal the remaining funds from Blight, the jailer.

 The Slaughter Lords approach Thanos' son Thane with an offer to join Mister Knife, but Thane has disavowed violence and become a minister.
 Mister Knife secretly kills the congregation in a plot to enrage Thane into joining his cause.
-Mister Knife later captures Star-Lord while he is teleconferencing with Kitty Pryde, and Star-Lord learns that Mister Knife is actually his father, J'Son, the dethroned emperor of Spartax.
+Mister Knife later captures Star-Lord while he is teleconferencing with Kitty Pryde, and Star-Lord learns that Mister Knife is actually his father, J'son, the dethroned emperor of Spartax.

 Kitty Pryde rescues Star-Lord by throwing herself from her ship and phasing through his flying fortress.
 She grabs Peter Quill while phasing both of them through the bottom of the fortress, landing back in her ship.
 At first, she is angry that Quill is back to his pirating ways.
-Learning that he sends everything to the orphanage on Spartax where he grew up, Pryde decides that she will help him steal the Black Vortex from Mister Knife.
+Learning that he sends everything to an orphanage on Spartax, Pryde decides that she will help him steal the Black Vortex from J'son.